 The University’s expertise provides a platform from which we create sustainable two-way relationships that connect and benefit, students, staff and our communities.
 Through our academic programmes and a range of activities delivered in schools and community venues, we widen access to higher education and encourage participation from under-represented groups.
 Our Associate Faculty, Schools / Colleges Liaison and Reaching Wider activities enable young people to engage with higher education from year 6 to year 13.
 Our flagship projects in the Humanities as well as in the Creative and Performing Arts provide engaging and multi-disciplinary approaches to breakdown barriers to education; our extensive community networks encourage participation in higher education and professional development as part of our lifelong learning ethos.

-Local Service Boards (LSBs) have been set up by the Welsh Government to bring together leaders of local public and third sector organisations to take collective action to ensure public services are effective and citizen focussed.
+Public Service Boards (PSBs) replaced Local Service Boards (LSBs) as part of the implementation of The Well-being of Future Generations (Wales) Act 2015.
+These have been set up by the Welsh Government to bring together leaders of local public and third sector organisations to take collective action to ensure public services are effective and citizen focussed.

 - "unblock blockages" by removing bureaucracy or other obstacles

-The University of Wales Trinity Saint David is a member of three Local Service Boards in the geographical local authority areas where the University has campuses: Carmarthenshire, Ceredigion and Swansea.
-To find out more about the LSB activity in each of these areas, please click on the links below
+The University of Wales Trinity Saint David is a member of three Public Service Boards in the geographical local authority areas where the University has campuses: Carmarthenshire, Ceredigion and Swansea.
+To find out more about PSB activity in each of these areas, please click the List of Public Service Boards.

 Research underpins the University’s vision to transform, shape and develop futures.